surroundaustralia/cheka/README.md

 Tests are annotated with what they are testing.

+### Test profile hierarchy
+The profiles and validators used for the tests in this code are combined in the file [test-profile.hierarchy.ttl](cheka/test/test-profile.hierarchy.ttl).
+This hierarchy can be used in other applications as an example of a profile hierarchy.

 ## License
 This code is licensed using the GPL v3 licence.
 See the [LICENSE file](LICENSE) for the deed.